liuhongneng26/luckfox-pico/sysdrv/drv_ko/wifi/esp32c3/esp-hosted/esp_hosted_ng/esp/esp_driver/README.md

 This project is used to build firmware for esp-hosted-ng solution

-## Update build firmware for esp-hosted-ng solution
+## Building on Linux using Command Prompt

-1. run `cmake .` to setup environment, it will setup esp-idf as submodule to be used by `network_adapter`
+1. run `./setup.sh` to setup environment, it will setup esp-idf which is to be used by `network_adapter`

 2. setup compiling environment by `. ./export.sh` in esp-idf directory